-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Celldex Therapeutics, Inc. (the "Company" or "we" or "us") will be held at the Olde Mill Inn, 225 Route 202, Basking Ridge, New Jersey 07920, on June 10, 2015 beginning at 9:00 a.m. local time.
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Celldex Therapeutics, Inc. (the "Company" or "we" or "us") will be held at the Olde Mill Inn, 225 Route 202, Basking Ridge, New Jersey 07920, on June 15, 2017 beginning at 9:00 a.m. local time.
 At the meeting, stockholders will act on the following matters to:

-- elect seven directors to serve until the next Annual Meeting of Stockholders and until their respective successors shall have been duly elected and qualified; - ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2015; - approve the amendment and restatement of our 2008 Stock Option and Incentive Plan, including an increase in the number of shares reserved for issuance under the Plan; - approve, on an advisory basis, the compensation of the Company's named executive officers as disclosed in this proxy statement; and - address any other matters that may properly come before the meeting.
+- · elect eight directors to serve until the next Annual Meeting of Stockholders and until their respective successors shall have been duly elected and qualified; - ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2017; - approve, in accordance with the applicable rules of the NASDAQ Stock Market, the issuance of shares of our common stock in connection with Milestone Payments that may become payable in the future to former securityholders of Kolltan Pharmaceuticals, Inc. under the terms of the Merger Agreement we entered into in November 2016; - approve an amendment to our 2008 Stock Option and Incentive Plan to increase the shares reserved for issuance thereunder by 5,650,000 shares to 20,000,000 shares; - approve an amendment to our 2004 Employee Stock Purchase Plan to increase the shares reserved for issuance thereunder by 200,000 shares to 400,000 shares; - approve, on an advisory basis, the compensation of the Company's Named Executive Officers as disclosed in this proxy statement; - · indicate, on an advisory basis, the preferred frequency of stockholder advisory votes on the compensation of the Company's Named Executive Officers; and - address any other matters that may properly come before the meeting.

-Only stockholders of record at the close of business on April 22, 2015 are entitled to receive notice of and to vote at the Annual Meeting or any postponement or adjournment thereof.
+Only stockholders of record at the close of business on April 20, 2017 are entitled to receive notice of and to vote at the Annual Meeting or any postponement or adjournment thereof.